dotnet/aspire/src/Components/Aspire.Oracle.EntityFrameworkCore/README.md

 ### Use inline delegates

-Also you can pass the `Action<OracleEntityFrameworkCoreDatabaseSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:
+Also you can pass the `Action<OracleEntityFrameworkCoreSettings> configureSettings` delegate to set up some or all the options inline, for example to disable health checks from code:

 ```csharp
     builder.AddOracleDatabaseDbContext<MyDbContext>("orcl", settings => settings.HealthChecks = false);